-Primary surgical treatment of a wound (PCO) is a series of surgical manipulations aimed at preventing wound infection and creating the necessary conditions for the most effective wound healing.
+Primary surgical treatment of wounds (PHO) is a series of surgical procedures aimed at preventing wound infections and creating the necessary conditions for the most effective wound healing.

-As a rule, the PEF is composed of several stages:
+As a rule, PHO consists of several stages:

 · Visual inspection of the wound